Fady-Refaat1/cn_nd_Building_a_Metrics_Dashboard/README.md

 //*TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+//*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+SLI : The performance level achived example 99% uptime based on SLOs like the actual upTime in month or *request response time* per minute.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.